A bronchoscopy is an examination of the tubes in the lung.

 How is the bronchoscopy done?

+A bronchoscopy is performed under general anaesthetic.
 You must not eat or drink anything for at least 6 hours before the procedure.
-You should discuss the taking of your usual medications with your doctor.
+You should discuss the taking of your usual medications with your doctor or anaesthetist.
 Remember to bring your X-rays or CT scans with you as Dr Allen may need these.

 - Endo-bronchial biopsy: Small samples are taken from the inside lining of the bronchi.